Nsustain/.github/profile/README.md

 ***Why did we create Nsustain?***<br>
-We made what we needed, and that is Nsustain, an open-source community where anyone who works closely with the environment - such as farmers, environmentalists, and scientists - can communicate with open-source developers who are willing to help out for the environment and sustainability.
+We made what we needed, and that is Nsustain, an open-source community where anyone who works closely with the environment such as farmers, environmentalists, or scientists can communicate with open-source developers who are willing to help out for the environment and sustainability.